Youthful Drunk Driver Visitation Program (YDDVP)

 4. The final activity provides participants with an opportunity to evaluate their experience and reflect on what happened or what is happening in their lives.
 The written evaluations almost universally commend the program's intentions and indicate that a definite impact has been made on the attendees.

-All participants are given a certificate of attendance from the Department of Medical Examiner-Coroner, a receipt, and their documents are signed.
+All participants are given a certificate of attendance from the Department of Medical Examiner, a receipt, and their documents are signed.

 If there are any further questions, contact: